 Appeal for full restoration of driving privileges is possible after one year with a restricted license.
-The petitioner will have to present all of the necessary documentation to get a hearing and also a report from the alcohol interlock company.
+The petitioner will have to present all necessary documentation to get a hearing and a report from the alcohol interlock company.
 The report is frequently referred to as a BAIID report.
-The appeal for full restoration at the Livonia DAAD is handled exactly like the original appeal for a restricted license.
+The appeal for complete restoration at the Livonia DAAD is handled exactly like the original appeal for a restricted license.

-It is relatively rare for a hearing officer to grant an appeal or order reinstatement of a driver license unless the petitioner’s evidence is presented in a precise and distinct fashion, and all of the required paperwork is completed in a particular way.
+It is relatively rare for a hearing officer to grant an appeal or order reinstatement of a driver’s license unless the petitioner’s evidence is presented in a precise and distinct fashion.
+The Petitioner must complete all of the required paperwork in a particular way.
 For a hearing to be successful, the petitioner’s testimony must be exact and meet all of the hearing officer’s requirements.
 Practice and preparation are essential.
-The letters submitted and the substance abuse evaluation must be nearly perfect to meet the minimum requirements of the DAAD.
-There is a publicly available guide for the letters or the evaluation and most people do not realize what must be included to be successful.
+The letters submitted and the substance abuse evaluation must be nearly perfect to meet the DAAD’s minimum requirements.
+There is a publicly available guide for the letters or the evaluation, and most people do not realize what must be included to be successful.
 The success rate with a qualified, experienced lawyer is much higher than with the petitioners who represent themselves.

 Implied Consent Hearings at the DAAD in Livonia

-When a driver is stopped for investigation of an OWI, the officer will follow certain procedures in an attempt to collect evidence that can be used in court.
-If the officer makes an arrest, he or she will generally ask the driver to submit to an evidentiary breath or blood test.
+When a driver is stopped for investigation of an OWI, the officer will follow specific procedures to collect evidence for use in court.
+If the officer makes an arrest, they will generally ask the driver to submit to an evidentiary breath or blood test.
 A preliminary breath test (PBT) is not an evidentiary breath test, and it usually cannot be used in court as evidence.
 An evidentiary breath test is also called a breathalyzer test.
 Again, the PBT is different.
 If the officer claims that the driver refused to give an evidentiary breath or blood sample, the officer will file a report of the refusal with the Michigan Department of State, and the driver’s license is suspended for one year (with no restrictions or hardship license).